agilly/pi-radio-firmware/README.md

 Here, we describe how to recycle old AM/FM radios and turn them into web-connected internet radios using a Raspberry Pi.

 ## Configuring the Pi

+Our preferred distribution would have been Arch, but since it had sone difficulty dealing with the Wifi adapter driver, we fall back to Raspbian.

 First, install Raspbian using NOOBS following these simple steps:

 * Download the NOOBS network install image from the Raspberry Pi website
 * You will get a very small (~25Mb) zip file.
 Put the content of that onto an SD card that you will just have formatted in FAT32 format
 * If you have an HDMI display, you might need to create a `config.txt` file in the root of the SD card.
 I have a 7" capacitive display, which needs the lines described in [`boot/config.txt`](boot/config.txt).